European Cut Diamond

-Antique diamonds should not be judged by the same criteria as modern brilliants, and it is to be expected that their proportions and brilliance will not be engineered to the same standards moving quotes for the value of these on a different scale than a modern diamond.
-It is also to be expected that they have minor flaws or damage caused over prolonged periods of use and often how they were stored or handled by moving companies over time.
+Antique diamonds should not be judged by the same criteria as modern brilliants, and it is to be expected that their proportions and brilliance will not be engineered to the same standards as a modern diamond.
+It is also to be expected that they have minor flaws or damage caused over prolonged periods of use and often how they were stored or handled over time.
 As with some other old diamonds they may have very thin girdles and can be prone to damage as a result.
-Remaining Old Europeans will most likely be found in antique jewelry and a large part of the market for the gems goes to replacing missing stones in antique/estate pieces sold by moving companies.
+Remaining Old Europeans will most likely be found in antique jewelry and a large part of the market for the gems goes to replacing missing stones in antique/estate pieces.

 Above: European Cut Diamond (crown view)

 See more Diamond cuts